 Years 2020 – 2022:

-Unfortunately, we didn’t manage to capture the Bittern in the first two years of the project (action A.1), so the plan for the establishment of a quiet zone was prepared on the basis of: (a) scientific literature (published articles and books on the ecology of the Bittern), (b) expert advice from the LIFE Coastlake team and dr. Marcin Polak and (c) our own observations regarding Bittern habitat that were gathered in 2018 and 2019 while conducting nest search and booming male triangulation.
+Unfortunately, we didn’t manage to capture the Bittern in the first two years of the project (action A.1), so the plan for the establishment of a quiet zone was prepared on the basis of: (a) scientific literature (36 academic articles and books on the ecology of the Bittern), (b) expert advice from the LIFE Coastlake team and dr. Marcin Polak and (c) our own observations regarding Bittern habitat that were gathered in 2018 and 2019 while conducting nest search and booming male triangulation.

 Results: